Sophia Genetics: Partnerships

 In 2021, the company partnered with MGI, a subsidiary of BGI Group, to enable their users to access the SOPHiA DDM Platform for data analysis and interpretation.
 In March 2021, Sophia Genetics announced a long-term collaboration agreement with Hitachi.
 That same year, Sophia Genetics also worked with GE HealthCare to build an analytics platform that matches patients' treatment regimens for their specific genomic signature, cancer type, and lifelong health record.

 In 2022, the firm committed to a collaboration with Memorial Sloan Kettering Cancer Center to advance predictive tumor analysis and, more broadly, clinical decision support.

 In March 2023, the German biotechnology company Qiagen and Sophia Genetics paired their company's technology together for somatic variant detection.
 In october of the same year, the company entered a partnership with the pharmaceutical company AstraZeneca and Memorial Sloan Kettering Cancer Center to offer to more hospitals and patients around the world access to MSK's blood and tumor sequencing tests via Sophia's data-driven medicine platform.

 In 2024, Sophia Genetics entered a collaboration with NVIDIA and Microsoft to launch a whole-genome sequencing application.

+In September 2025, Sophia Genetics and Myriad Genetics announced a strategic collaboration to co-develop a global liquid biopsy companion diagnostic based on the MSK-ACCESS assay, with Myriad leading regulatory submissions in the United States and Sophia Genetics managing submissions outside the U.S.

+In June 2026, the company signed a memorandum of understanding with Memorial Sloan Kettering Cancer Center to explore forming a joint venture establishing a precision oncology hub, combining MSK's clinical and genomic data with the SOPHiA DDM platform.